charlotteispark/charlotteispark.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hi, I'm Charlotte!
+I am currently a first year EECS PhD student at MIT, affiliated with the Labaratory for Information and Decision Systems (MIT LIDS).
+I am advised by Devavrat Shah.
+My research interests lie in causal inference, algorithms, and more broadly in both theoretical computer science and ML theory.

+Prior to starting at MIT, a received my bachelors from Caltech in Computer Science.
+During my time at Caltech, I worked with Leonard Schulman in the Theory of Computation group, working on causal identification algorithms within the Do-Calculus framework.
+During two of my undergraduate summmers, I worked in the Supertech group at MIT with Charles Leiserson.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.